BtheGit/raymarcher/README.md

 - Create dynamic 'picture frames' that I can use to create hanging pictures on wall tiles (Instead of a simple ImageBuffer, take an image, scale it to a random or given fractional width of the wall tile, give it a several pixel border (could be an image of a picture frame (could be one of several), and 'hang' it by superimposing it at a randomized tilt (minor, between -10 and 10), and randomized elevation on a wall (again, constrained to 60-90% of the wall height)));
 - Can we draw 3d rendered sprites on a webgl canvas and blit that over with any efficiency?
 - Sprites, WADs holding textures and maps, sessionstorage onbeforeunload...
+- Add biomes.
+Ie, have the skybox image be dependent on where a player is standing (either a certain number of biome specific blocks near the player (a la Terraria)) or based on an invisible biome map that is hard coded.
+Would need a transition effect to fade in and out.
+This would be a great feature for procedurally generated levels.

 - ceiling casting, make complex map where floor and ceiling are defined (ceilings can be seethru), make the textures smaller, use bigger textures for my info stuff but cheaper ones for everywhere else, keep looking for places to precalc everything.
 - Is it straightforward and cheap enough to do upsampling?
 IE, when closer to walls use a higher texture or more scan lines.